FAQs

 HideOut Youth Zone is a high-quality facility open to all of the young people of the city between the ages of 8 to 19, and up to 25 with additional needs.
 HideOut is built on the former Gorton baths site at the corner of Hyde Road and Queensland Road.

 HideOut Youth Zone engages and inspires young people to try positive new activities and raise their aspirations.
-The Youth Zone is based on the proven successful model of Bolton Lads & Girls Club and is open 7 days a week, 52 weeks a year.
+The Youth Zone is open 7 days a week, 52 weeks a year.

 You can become a member of HideOut by filling out the membership form on our website.